RESOStandards/uli-service/api/README.md

 <br />

 # Accessing Elastic through Kibana
-Once the server has successfully started, you can access the Kibana dashboard at:
+Once the server has successfully started, you can access the Kibana dashboard using a web browser at:

 ```
 http://localhost:5601